How To Raise Baby Chicks

 This post contains affiliate links.
 I may make a small commission if you click a link and make a purchase, at no additional cost to you.

 You may be asking yourself, “Where can I buy baby chicks?”
-The first place to start is to order quality birds.
-Yes, you can go to your local feed store and purchase a variety of chicks.
+You can go to your local feed store and purchase a variety of chicks.

 There are a few advantages to that: you can see them first hand, inspect them for any disease or defects and pretty much choose the exact ones you want.
 You also won’t have to have a minimum order.
 You can just buy 1 or 2 chicks if you would like.

-If your children are looking at 4H to show chickens, or if you would like more variety or guarantees on the health of your birds, I encourage you to visit Murray McMurray Hatchery.
+If your children are looking at 4H to show chickens, or if you would like more variety or guarantees on the health of your baby chicks, I encourage you to visit Murray McMurray Hatchery.

-I have been using them for almost all of my 16 years of raising chickens and they only get better with age!
+I have been using them for almost all of my 16 years of raising chicks and they have never let me down!
 This hatchery has a plethora of breeds to choose from.
-All of the birds I have received from them have been extremely high quality.
+All of the birds I have received from them have been extremely high quality and do very nice in the show ring.

 Since we live in the boonies, it takes an extra day or two for the mail to get to us.
 I always call my post office and let them know I am expecting chicks.

 So, now that we have these little babes, let’s give them a nice home.
-Let me start by saying that this process varies greatly from one person to the next.
+Let me start by saying that this process varies greatly from one person to the next, but there are basics to starting baby chicks that still need to be met.

 As long as the baby chicks are cared for and kept alive, you’re doing fine.
 This is just how I do it and what I’ve learned over the years.